joshuaboniface/dhcpstats/README.md

 The `unused` value is calculated by adding all the `active`, `free`, and `backup` counts together, then subtracting this from the `total` value.
 This value represents all the potentially valid leases the server could hand out from the configured `ranges`, but which have not been registered in the `dhcpd.leases` database yet due to not having ever been requested.
 After a long time of serving clients, it's unlikely that a subnet will have any `unused` IPs, but newer or low-volume subnets might have quite a lot of `unused` IPs.

 The `static` value is calculated by examining all `statics` entries.
 Since static DHCP reservations in ISC-DHCP must be outside of the `ranges` to operate properly, this number has no relation to the remaining values, but is provided for convenience; it could easily be obtained by the client by counting the number of entries in the `statics` dictionary.

+## Combiner

+The `dhcpstats-combiner` tool acts as a client for `dhcpstats`, and a server for an upstream consumer.
+It can be used in situations where you might have multiple DHCPStats instances (for example, two or more DHCP servers) and want unified information from them.